Yemen's Houthis battle in central Aden, first medical aid arrives

 Residents saw a dozen bodies strewn on the streets and said several buildings were burnt or demolished by rocket fire.
 Mosques broadcast appeals for jihad against the Houthis, Iran-allied fighters who have taken over large areas of Yemen.

-The Houthi attack in the central Crater neighborhood, backed by tanks and armored vehicles, was at least partially repelled, residents said, and Houthi gunmen had also been driven from some northern neighborhoods.
+The Houthi attack in the central Crater neighbourhood, backed by tanks and armoured vehicles, was at least partially repelled, residents said, and Houthi gunmen had also been driven from some northern neighbourhoods.

 Iran, which denies arming the Houthis, has condemned the Saudi-led offensive.
 Tehran sent two warships to the Gulf of Aden on Wednesday, saying they would protect Iranian shipping.